irenezw/auxhealth-takehome/README.md

 2. spin up app
   - npm run dev

+# Notes
+- currently UI is not suitable for devices smaller than an iPad mini
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.